-N/A - The Housing Authority of the County of Riverside has been rated as a HUD High Performer for the past 17 years for the Section 8 (Voucher) Program, and until October 1, 2016, either a

-HUD High Performer or a Standard Performer for the Public Housing Program.
+The Housing Authority of the County of Riverside has been rated as a HUD High Performer for the past 17 years for the Section 8 (Voucher) Program, and until October 1, 2016, either a HUD High Performer or a Standard Performer for the Public Housing Program.

-The City and County of Riverside are forming partnerships to share resources where possible and to further leverage funds and increase the supply of affordable housing opportunities.
-One example is a recently completed joint project funding in support of the 50-unit Cedar Glen II affordable housing project.
+The City and County of Riverside are forming partnerships to share resources where possible and to further leverage funds and increase the supply of affordable housing opportunities through Section 8 Project Based Vouchers and No Place Like Home.

-AP-65 Homeless and Other Special Needs Activities - 91.220(i)
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)-HAFSA